Scarlett Johansson Quits ‘Rub & Tug’ Transgender Role After Receiving Widespread Criticism

-Actress Scarlett Johansson received overwhelming backlash after taking on role of trans male Dante “Tex” Gill in new film Rub & Tug, causing her to drop out, reports the Independent.
+Actress Scarlett Johansson received overwhelming backlash after taking on the role of trans male Dante “Tex” Gill in new film Rub & Tug, causing her to drop out, reports the Independent.

 Johansson explained her decision to quit to LGBT+ news outlet Out Magazine.